redawg/containerreports/README.md

 </code></pre>
 ## Initial setup

-Create Credentials for Multiple SSH keys in a Template https://access.redhat.com/solutions/3938741
+Create Credentials for Multiple SSH keys in a Template  (These will be used to change to access the container host to update the reports) https://access.redhat.com/solutions/3938741

-#INPUT CONFIGURATION
+#INPUT CONFIGURATION:
 <pre class="line-number language-yaml">---
 fields:
   - type: string